Amenorrhea (uh-men-o-REE-uh) is the absence of menstruation, often defined as missing one or more menstrual periods.

 Problems with the sexual organs themselves also can cause amenorrhea.
 Examples include:

-Lack of reproductive organs.
-Sometimes problems arise during fetal development that lead to a girl being born without some major part of her reproductive system, such as her uterus, cervix or vagina.
-Because her reproductive system didn't develop normally, she can't have menstrual cycles.
+- Lack of reproductive organs.
+Sometimes problems arise during fetal development that lead to missing parts of the reproductive system, such as the uterus, cervix or vagina.
+Because the reproductive system didn't develop fully, menstrual cycles aren't possible later in life.

 During your appointment, your doctor will perform a pelvic exam to check for any problems with your reproductive organs.
 If you've never had a period, your doctor may examine your breasts and genitals to see if you're experiencing the normal changes of puberty.